Creating a QR code for a Google Form

 - Scalability.
 Since there’s a limit to how many QR codes you can generate before paying, it won’t be possible to scale your QR code usage without incurring a fee.

-Create easy QR codes with Jotform
+Create QR codes easily with Jotform

-To create a QR code with Jotform, go into your finished form and select the Publish tab.
+- Navigate to your finished form and select the Publish tab.

-With Jotform, you’ll have access to our advanced Form Builder, customizable templates, app integrations (including Google Workspace), and a powerful mobile app that lets you collect data through the QR codes you create for your users.
+With Jotform, you’ll have access to our advanced Form Builder, 10,000-plus customizable templates, app integrations (including Google Workspace), and a powerful mobile app that lets you collect data through the QR codes you create for your users.

-See also Jotform’s detailed guide about: Google Forms
+Also check out Jotform’s detailed guide on Google Forms